MarqCheddaBeans/TheChummyKrab/README.md

 - `1) Add Item` – Build and customize a burger
 - `2) Add Drink` – Choose drink size and flavor
 - `3) Add Side` – Add fries, chum sticks, or other sides and size
-- `4) Signature Meal` – Choose from options of signature meals
+- `4) Signature Menu` – Choose from options of signature meals
 - `5) Checkout` – Review and confirm the order
 - `0) Cancel Order` – Cancel the order and return home